ChemEngFlow/streamlit-bokeh-events/README.md

 [[bokehjs] Trying to integrate into a TypeScript project](https://discourse.bokeh.org/t/bokehjs-trying-to-integrate-into-a-typescript-project/5274)

 3. Add .env (streamlit_bokeh_events/frontend/.env)<br>
-For change from port 3000 to 3001
+For change from port 3000 to 3001 (Not necessary.)

-# The text below is original.
+# The following is original

 # NOTE
 Due to some personal issues I am unable to maintain the project for quite a while.